bobzilladev/snap-to-bucket/README.md

 throughput).

 The script can also compress the tar with gzip.
 Use the `--gzip` option.
+Or compress with pigz, use the `--pigz` option.

 The default storage class used for S3 objects will be STANDARD.
 To use other classes like STANDARD_IA or even GLACIER, use `--storage-class` option.